HOGENT-MLOps/mlops-labs/assignments/03-ml-workflow.md

   - Explain how Azure ML knows the inputs and outputs of each step
   - Explain how Azure ML knows the order of the steps
   - Explain how Azure ML knows how the inputs and outputs are connected to each other
+- Show that you've executed the notebook and pushed it to the repository
+  - Show that your Jupyter notebook contains all cells' output
 - Show that you wrote an elaborate lab report in Markdown and pushed it to the repository
-- Show that you've executed the notebook and pushed it to the repository

 ## 1. Prerequisites